chenheinrich/RELIKE/README.md

 This is a standalone python likelihood package, outputting the Planck likelihood for any global ionization history model _xe(z)_.
 The functional form of _xe(z)_ between 6 < z < zmax is specified by the user (we only support zmax = 30 for now), and fully reionized hydrogen is assumed for _z < 6_ with typical helium ionization history.

+**NEW**: You can now install with a simple **`pip install relike`**.
+Note that we only support python3, so use pip3 and python3 if that's not your default python version.

 - Install requirements first:

   (It is recommended to create a virtual environment with python 3.8.
 See for example https://virtualenvwrapper.readthedocs.io/en/latest/ for getting setup with python virtual envs).